 In other words, my definition of a GREAT organization is one that creates ever improving sustainable value for multiple stakeholders including investors, customers, workforce, suppliers and partners, society, and the natural environment.

-In short, success or being great, to me, is being able to create financial or economic results in a way that doesn’t require stealing from other stakeholders in order to do it.
+In short, success, or being great, to me, is being able to create financial or economic results in a way that doesn’t require stealing from other stakeholders in order to do it.
 When you’re stealing from other stakeholders in order to do it, it’s not sustainable.
 So you may achieve it for a period of time, but it’s not sustainable.

 How well is your organization doing at creating value for your stakeholders?
 How do you know?
 If value for multiple stakeholders is the definition of great we need measures of value for each key stakeholder group in order to know how well we are doing today, how fast and how much we are improving, and how we compare to other similar organizations and world-class performance.
 The comprehensive scorecard includes both the outcome measures of stakeholder value and the process measures that predict stakeholder value.
 A comprehensive scorecard helps us understand the organization system of inter-related processes and projects.
-Download the assessment sheet and conduct your own self-assessment on how well you are doing with your stakeholders.

 Unfortunately, assessment by itself doesn’t create value.
 To become great requires that the definition of great and the scorecard that measures that definition inform a strategy that drives the changes to the systems and culture that will move the organization toward greatness.
 But the most important change is one of mindset.
-To create value for multiple stakeholders, you first have to stop thinking about it as a zero sum game of tradeoffs and resource allocation decisions.
+To create value for multiple stakeholders, you first have to stop thinking about it as a zero-sum game of tradeoffs and resource allocation decisions.
 Creating value for multiple stakeholder requires you think of the stakeholders as a system where a talented and turned on workforce creates innovative quality products, services, and customer experiences that attract new customers (initial purchase), has them coming back for more (repeat business), and bringing their friends with them (referral business), all of which help grow the top line.
 The increased revenue provides more cash to reinvest in improving supplier and partner performance and workforce performance to provide even better products.
 When all this is done in a way that is good for society and the environment those benefits come back to the firm in reduced costs (less waste and energy usage) and increased workforce and customer loyalty.

 Collins, J. (2001).
 Good to great: Why some companies make the leap…and others don’t.
 New York: HarperCollins.